-Fair Notice to Students and Parents Community Violence Threat Risk
+Fair Notice to Students and Parents

-Assessment Protocol
+Community Violence Threat Risk Assessment Protocol

-- Rainbow District School Board is committed to providing safe learning environments for all students, staff, school visitors and community members. - When a student's behaviour poses a serious threat to his or her safety or the safety of others, a Community Violence Threat Risk Assessment Protocol may be activated. - The protocol will guide school personnel to respond quickly to the threatening behaviour and put measures in place to protect students and staff. - When a Community Violence Threat Risk Assessment Protocol is activated, parents/guardians will be notified. - School boards, police and community partners will work together to assess the threat and implement interventions. - The partners will share information, advice and support, and plans will be developed to minimize the risk. - The parents of the student who made the threat have an important role to play in the process of gathering information and establishing a plan for the student, which will enable the team to evaluate and minimize the risk. - If a concern for safety still exists, and parents/ guardians cannot be reached, or if they choose not to provide consent to share information, the threat assessment process will proceed. - In sharing personal information, each individual's right to privacy will be balanced with the need to ensure the safety of all.
-Student safety is our first priority. - If you have any questions regarding the Community Violence Threat Risk Assessment Protocol, please contact the Principal of your child's school.
+- Rainbow District School Board is committed to providing safe learning environments for all students, staff, school visitors and community members.
+As such, we are a Violence Threat Risk Assessment (VTRA) protocol partner, along with many other community organizations. - When a student's behaviour poses a serious risk to the safety of others, the VTRA protocol may be activated.
+The purpose of the protocol is to assess risk and create a plan to mitigate risk to others and to the student. - During times of imminent risk, the protocol will guide school personnel, along with protocol partners, to respond quickly to a threat and put measures in place to protect students, staff and the community.
+When a VTRA is activated, parents/guardians will be notified. - The partners will share information and recommendations.
+Support and intervention plans will be developed.

+The parents/guardians of the student have an important role to play in the process of gathering information and establishing a plan for the student, which will enable the team to evaluate and minimize risk. - ◆ If an imminent concern for safety exists and parents/guardians cannot be reached or if they choose not to provide consent to share information, the threat assessment process will proceed. - In sharing personal information, each individual's right to privacy will be balanced with the need to ensure the safety of all.
+Student and staff safety is our first priority. - If you have any questions about the VTRA protocol, please contact the Principal of your child's school.

-SAFE SCHOOLS Wear Pink Day Thursday, September 15, 2022
+Wear Pink Day Thursday, September 14, 2023